TemoaProject/temoa/docs/source/quick_start.rst

 <https://www.ibm.com/analytics/cplex-optimizer>`_ or `Gurobi
 <https://www.gurobi.com/>`_.
 Both offer free academic licenses.

-For smaller models, Temoa has been tested with both the `CBC <https://github.com/coin-or/Cbc>`_ solver and the more recently released `HiGHS <https://pypi.org/project/highspy/>`_ solver.
+For smaller models, Temoa has been tested with the `HiGHS <https://pypi.org/project/highspy/>`_ solver.
+HiGHS is automatically available when you install Temoa and requires no additional setup.
-Each of the respective websites contains installation instructions for the individual solvers.
-For those wishing to run the internal tests on Temoa, the :code:`CBC` solver is required.

 Running Temoa